 Which pill is the best one to take?

-Most pills on the market are similar in that they all do pretty much the same thing: prevent pregnancy.
+Most birth control pills on the market are similar in that they all do pretty much the same thing: you take one pill every day and it prevents pregnancy.
 However, some may have slightly different doses or types of hormones.
-The two main categories are combination pills and mini-pills.
+The two main categories are combination pills and progestin-only pills (also called mini-pills).

-Mini-pills are safe for women who sensitive to estrogen, at risk of heart disease or strokes, or are heavy smokers.
-They are also safe for breast-feeding women.
+Progestin-only pills contain only the hormone progestin.
+The main way they prevent pregnancy is by thickening your cervical mucus so sperm can’t get through.
+Mini-pills are safe for people who are sensitive to estrogen, at risk of heart disease or strokes, or are heavy smokers.
+They are also safe right after giving birth.

 Talk to your health care provider to figure out what hormone doses and combinations are right for you.